 Bass clarinet is widely used in classical music as well as in modern musics, such as jazz and klezmer.
 The bass clarinet mouthpiece is wider and longer than the b-flat clarinet mouthpiece.

-The bass clarinet mouthpiece fits into the instrument, just as the b-flat clarinet mouthpiece with cork or silicon seals on the shank.
+The bass clarinet mouthpiece fits into the instrument, just as the b-flat clarinet mouthpiece with cork or silicone seals on the shank.
 However, it does not fit into the baril but rather into the neck, just as saxophone mouthpieces.
 The bass clarinet mouthpiece anatomy is the same as that of the soprano clarinet, however the tip openings are generally wider.

 Materials used to make clarinet mouthpieces

 Soprano and bass clarinet mouthpieces can be made out of various materials.
 For a clarinet mouthpiece, the material has no influence on the sound.
-There are therefore many possibilities.
+There are therefore many options.
 The most popular materials are: